wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-device-compliance/includes/4-create-conditional-access-policies.md

 A conditional access policy employs an access scenario using the **When this happens**/**Then do this** workflow.
 -  **When this happens.** Defines the reason for triggering the conditional access policy.
 This reason is characterized by a group of conditions that have been satisfied.
 In conditional access, the two assignment conditions play a special role:       -  **Users.** The users doing the access attempt (Who).    -  **Cloud apps.** The targets of the access attempt (What).
    > [!NOTE]   > These two conditions are mandatory in a conditional access policy.
 Besides the two mandatory conditions, other conditions that describe how the access attempt is done can also be included.
-Common examples are using mobile devices or locations that are outside the company network.<br>
+Common examples are using mobile devices or locations that are outside the company network.
 -  **Then do this.** Defines the response of the policy.
 With a conditional access policy, organizations control how authorized users (users that have been granted access to a cloud app) can access cloud apps under specific conditions.
 In the response, other requirements such as multi-factor authentication and a managed device can be enforced.
 In the context of conditional access, the requirements the policy enforces are called access controls.
 In the most restrictive form, a policy can block access.

 A conditional policy can be created that includes many settings, including: